Get AI SEO for FREE.

 If you have a WordPress multisite, then you need to be especially careful about your robots.txt file.
 This is because a WordPress multisite can have hundreds or even thousands of websites, all with their own individual settings.

 The good news is that Rank Math makes it easy to manage your robots.txt file on a WordPress multisite.
-In this knowledge base article, we’ll take you to create the best robots.txt file rules for multisite using Rank Math SEO.
+In this knowledge base article, we’ll help you create the best robots.txt file rules for multisite using Rank Math SEO.

 1 Technical Robots.txt Syntax